How To Write a Powerful and Effective Fundraising E-mail

 5. Use a single call to action

 However, don’t confuse your readers.
-If your goal is to raise funds, don’t also ask your readers to sign up for an event, to volunteer, and read your blog.
+If your goal is to raise funds, don’t ask your readers to sign up for an event, volunteer, and read your blog.
+Ask in a couple of different ways.

 For example, you could add a prominent ‘donate’ button to your email that will lead your readers to your donation page or link to your page within the copy.

-According to a meta-analysis of over 22,000 participants (42 studies), giving people the choice of not donating almost doubles the likelihood that they will donate.
+Pro tip: According to a meta-analysis of over 22,000 participants (42 studies), giving people the choice of not donating almost doubles the likelihood that they will donate.
 Simply ask your readers to donate, and then add some variation of the following phrase: “But you are free to choose either way”.

 6. Demonstrate a tangible impact

-Crafting a story and a dramatic arc involved you presenting your readers with a problem (possibly through a story of a single individual), a solution (likely your organization’s service), and inviting them to become part of the solution (call to action).
+Crafting a story and a dramatic arc involved you presenting your readers with a problem (possibly through the story of a single individual), a solution (likely your organization’s service), and inviting them to become part of the solution (call to action).

 Millennials are very likely or somewhat likely to stop donating if they didn’t know how the donation was making an impact (78 percent), the organization asked for support too frequently (73 percent) or they didn’t feel a personal connection with the organization (72 percent).